 The Company maintains a line of credit in the amount of \$10.0 million that expires May 1, 2023 under the Commercial Business Loan Agreement.
 Any amounts advanced on this line will be subject to an interest rate equal to the WSJ prime rate plus a margin of 0.50%, with a 3.50% interest rate floor, and will be secured by substantially all of the Company's assets.
-There were no borrowings against this line of credit at December 31, 2020 or December 31, 2019.
-While we currently have no immediate plans to draw on this line of credit, the line of credit allows flexibility in funding our future operations subject to compliance with the covenants described below.
+There were no borrowings against this line of credit at December 31, 2021 or December 31, 2020.
+The line of credit allows flexibility in funding our future operations subject to compliance with the covenants described below.